 I visited the Embassy of Belgium in Singapore.
 They advised me to bring along my Birth Certificate Extract.
 Usually, one can only obtain it in one’s home country.
 All official documents from Singapore have to be legalised by the Ministry of Foreign Affairs (MFA) first.
 Then, the Belgium Embassy in Singapore will endorse it again.

-I requested for a Letter of Introduction in applying for my Certificate of Clearance (COC) with the Singapore Police Force.
+I requested a Letter of Introduction in applying for my Certificate of Clearance (COC) with the Singapore Police Force.
 The Embassy rejected my request as I forgot to bring my passport.
 They asked me to come back again as the passport is essential for verification.

 27.06.2016 Endorsement from Embassy of Belgium in Singapore

 Singapore MFA endorsed my Certificate of Celibacy and my Birth Certificate Extract for SGD $10 (€6) per copy.
 The Embassy of Belgium in Singapore legalised them for SGD $32 (€20) per copy.
 I submitted my passport to complete the request for the Letter of Introduction.
 The State Police will need the letter to process the Certificate of Clearance.
-I went back the next day again to collect all the three documents.
+I went back the next day again to collect all three documents.

-I applied my Certificate of Good Conduct online.
+I applied for my Certificate of Good Conduct online.
 A few days later, I went to the police station to take my fingerprints as part of the procedure.
 I received the certificate on the spot.
-For me, the commune did not ask for this certificate but I submitted anyway.
+For me, the commune did not ask for this certificate but I submitted it anyway.
 What happens if they ask for this certificate and you are already in Belgium without it?